-This Bulletin discusses the effect that Brexit is likely to have on regulation related to the satellite and space industry and the potential implications for stakeholders in the industry both within and beyond the UK.
+This Bulletin discusses the effect that a British Exit (Brexit) is likely to have on regulation related to the satellite and space industry and the potential implications for stakeholders in the industry both within and beyond the UK.

 The impact of Brexit, will depend to a large degree on the model to be adopted for future relations between the UK and the EU.
 If the UK were to join the European Economic Area (EEA), it would remain in the single market and much of the existing body of EU law would still apply.
 However, the Prime Minister announced in a speech on 17th January 2017 that the UK Government does not seek membership of the single market, but does seek a close trading relationship with the EU, involving a free trade agreement (which the Government would aim to conclude within the two year notice period, with a phased implementation).
 Accordingly, for the purposes of this note, we are assuming that following Brexit the UK will be outside the single market and that a free trade agreement will be in place with the EU.

-The Prime Minister also reiterated in her speech that a "Great Repeal Bill" to repeal the European Communities Act 1972 (ECA 1972) as from Brexit will also include provisions to convert the existing body of EU law into UK law.
+The Prime Minister also reiterated in her speech that a "Great Repeal Bill" to repeal the European Communities Act 1972 (ECA 1972) as from Brexit will also include provisions to convert the existing body of EU law into UK law at the point of Brexit.
 This can be expected to apply especially to EU Regulations which would otherwise cease to apply on Brexit, and also to statutory instruments implementing EU Directives, where the statutory instruments were adopted pursuant to the ECA 1972 and would otherwise fall away on repeal of that Act.
 The UK Government remains committed to supporting the UK space industry.

 We will provide further updates, in the wake of Britain's decision to leave the EU, as the future relationship of the UK to the EU becomes clearer.